Stratton-on-the-Fosse: Landmarks

 Hill House in Nettlebridge, a former pub, is a Grade II listed building.

 Manor Farmhouse on the edge of the village is a Grade II listed building.

 Religious sites

 The abbey church of St Gregory the Great, which is known as Downside Abbey church, is an example of neo-gothic architecture.
 It dominates the village with its 55 m tower, and is a Grade I listed building.
 Downside School, which has grown in conjunction with the abbey, is a Roman Catholic Public School.
 There is also a catholic church in the village which is dedicated to St Benedict and opened in 1857.
+From 1952–87 the parish priest here was the eminent composer and liturgist Dom Gregory Murray.

 The Anglican Church of St. Vigor dates from the 12th century and is also Grade I listed.